 Oceanvolt’s sail drives range from 6 kW to 15 kW (8 to 20 hp)

-Torqeedo sells a 40 hp equivalent electric sail drive as well as electric pod drives in the 6 to 25 hp range.
+Torqeedo sells a 40 hp and 80 hp equivalent electric sail drive as well as electric pod drives in the 6 to 25 hp range.

 Batteries